Last updated on April 21st, 2018 at 07:43 pm

 Like I said earlier, MailerLite allows you to use automation feature which can be used to create autoresponders, email series or swipe files.

-Drag & Drop makes creating visually appealing emails easier and quick.
+MailerLite’s Drag & Drop Editor makes creating visually appealing emails more comfortable and quick.
 You can drag and drop objects like text boxes, images, charts to your desired position and frame your email as you want.

 If you are in a hurry and don’t have time to design emails, then you can choose from some beautiful pre-designed templates.
-There are templates for everyone and every type of email you would like to send to your subscribers.
+There are templates for everyone and every type of email you would like your subscribers to receive.

 BlogTyrant has an excellent post on the importance of cleaning inactive email subscribers.